odsti/datasets/sheffield_diet/README.md

 This is their diet dataset, from
 <https://www.sheffield.ac.uk/polopoly_fs/1.937196!/file/Diet_SPSS.sav>.

-The only information we have is from the dataset
+The only information we have is from the dataset webpage, duplicated in the data dictionary document (below):
-webpage:

 > This data set contains information on 78 people using one of three diets.